DanielMazurkiewicz/WebAI/README.md

       name: "name_of_operation",
       domain: "some_existing_domain_name",
       dataType: "fp32",
-      initState: (someParams) => { const state = {}; state.hello = true; return state;},
-                                                // if initState is defined, then this is a
-                                                // statefull operation

       model: {
+        isActivation: true,           // If property is defined and its value is true then operation can
+                                      // be used as activation function

+        allowedOnFirstLayer: false,   // Throws error if someone tries to use such an operation
+                                      // on first layer (inputs layer) if this set to false

-        defineParams: ["*param1", "!param2", "!*param3", "paramN", paramObject],
+        defineParams: ["*param1", "!param2", "!*param3", "paramN", paramObject, paramObject1, paramObjectN],
                                                   // List of all properties of this operation available
                                                   // to JSON model
                                                   // Properties can be defined via shorthand or object
                                                   // (details below)

-        initState: ["param1", ":param2", "paramN", "paramN"],
-                        // Allows to call "initState" method on NN reset
-                        // with given parameters from model

         operation: [":param1", ":param1", "param2", "paramN"],
                         // Allows to call operation_itself with given parameters
                         // from model